brainy-labs/metadata-snippet-manager/instructions.md

 - **Essential requirements**:
   - Name: lowercase, no spaces, with extension (e.g., "bubble_sort.py")
   - All metadata must exist and belong to the same category
   - At least one metadata required
   - Name must end with the specified extension
-- **ALWAYS verify first**: Metadata existence (with intelligent search strategies)
+- **ALWAYS verify first**: Metadata existence (with intelligent search strategies).
+If some metadata doesn't exists, first search them following search strategies and if there isn't some of them, add them.
 - **Input**:
   - `name`: Full name with extension
   - `content`: Snippet code/text